User Type in GA4: Returning, New, Active, Total

 What are the different types of users in GA4?

-GA4 have four types of users: Active, New, Returning, and Total Users.
+GA4 has four types of users: Active, New, Returning, and Total Users.

 How to break down users into new and returning in GA4?